CEO and President

 2022

 Rebekah has built a career tackling challenging urban development issues through her work in both the public and private sectors.
-She joined Civic Consulting Alliance as President and CEO in March 2020, after years of contributing to the organization as both a partner providing pro bono consulting services, and as a client who leveraged those services to improve the region’s transportation.
+She is President and CEO of Civic Consulting Alliance, a nonprofit organization bringing together collaborative, pro bono investments to get big things done for the Chicago region.
+Prior to joining the organization in March 2020, Rebekah spent years contributing to the organization’s mission: as a partner that provided pro bono consulting services, and as a client who leveraged those services to improve the region’s transportation.

 Rebekah has a BA in Urban Studies from Brown University and both her JD and MBA from Northwestern University.
+She is on the Board of Directors for the Civic Federation and Woodstock Institute, as well as a member of the Economic Club and The Chicago Network.
 She lives with her family in the Logan Square neighborhood of Chicago.